 - Bury their heads in the sand

 Sometimes, it is rational to accept a loss.
-Typically example.
-Let’s say your account is worth $100,000, but you can only get $80,000 back.
+Typical example: let’s say your account is worth $100,000, but you can only get $80,000 back.
 Getting out of the account will cost you $20,000.
 A tough pill to swallow.

 Of course, nobody knows what will happen to markets.
-In the last 9 years, markets in the US have increased by about 300%, whereas they produced bad returns from 2000 until 2009.
+In the last nine years, markets in the US have increased by about 300%, whereas they produced bad returns from 2000 until 2009.

 However, statistically speaking, accepting losses can sometimes be rational if it leads to a better outcome.

 Can I lose all my money if I stop contributing early?

 Typically, these savings plans have an 18 month `indemnity period`.
 That means if you stop contributing before the first 18 months you will lose all your money.
 On the Generali plans, the 5- and 10-year plans both have indemnity periods of less than a year.